“I haven’t traveled much. Where should I go?”

 One’s experience with traffic can make or break a relationship with the city; travel by boat or Skytrain to avoid the mind-numbing traffic jams.
 While making your rounds of the Buddhist temples mentioned in your guidebook, you absolutely must sample loads of street food.

 More laid back than Bangkok, this northern Thai city is dotted with requisite Buddhist temples and markets, but the educational and lifestyle activities are the main appeal.
 For example, we took a one-day cooking course at Chiang Mai Thai Cookery School and we’ve been cooking Thai food ever since.
-Round out your DIY tour with a visit to the Lampang Elephant Conservation Center where you can watch rehabilitated elephants bathe and exercise their painting skills.
+Round out your DIY tour with a visit to an elephant conservation center where you can observe and spend time with these gentle giants.
+As tempting as it may be, avoid elephant places that advertise elephant rides as often the animals have been abused in order to tame them to this point.
+Recommended elephant experiences and organizations in Chiang Mai include Elephant Nature Park

-More Reading: A Chiang Mai Best of Everything Roundup on A Little Adrift
+- A Chiang Mai Best of Everything Roundup

 Forget that you have a job (or even that your office exists) by relaxing on one of Thailand’s epic white sand beaches.
 The choice of postcard quality venues in Thailand is overwhelming.
 We have a soft spot for the cheap bungalows along Haad Yao beach on Koh Pha Ngan Island.
 Koh Lanta also features some laid back beaches and inexpensive beach bungalows.